Mozi

 was a Chinese philosopher, logician, and the founder of the Mohist school of thought, making him one of the most important figures of the Warring States period (c.
 475 – 221 BCE).
 Alongside Confucianism, Mohism became the most prominent organized school of the Hundred Schools of Thought throughout the period.
 The Mozi is an anthology of writings traditionally attributed to Mozi and to his followers.
+Mohism is considered to be the oldest form of Monotheistic thought developed indigenously in Historical China.

 Born in what is now Tengzhou, Shandong, Mozi and his followers argued strongly against both Confucianism and Taoism, with a philosophy emphasizing universal love, social order, the will of Heaven, sharing, and honoring the worthy.
 Mohism was actively developed and practiced across the Warring States–era in China.
 Mohism fell out of favor following the establishment of the Qin dynasty in 221 BCE.

-While tradition assumes the destruction of many Mohist texts in 213 BCE as part of Emperor Qin Shi Huang's burning of books and burying of scholars, traces of Mohism can still be seen late in the early Han (from 202 BCE), in syncretic texts like the Huainanzi of c.
+While there is no reference to living Mohists from the Han dynasty (202 BCE – 220 CE), and tradition assumes the destruction of many Mohist texts in 213 BCE as part of Emperor Qin Shi Huang's burning of books and burying of scholars, traces of Mohism can still be seen late in the early Han (from 202 BCE) in syncretic texts like the Huainanzi of c.
 139 BCE.
-As Confucianism became the dominant school of thought over the fading legalism system during the Han dynasty (202 BCE – 220 CE), Mohism disappeared almost entirely by the middle of the Western Han period of 202 BCE to 9 CE.
+As Confucianism became the dominant school of thought over the fading legalism system during the Han, Mohism disappeared almost entirely by the middle of the Western Han period of 202 BCE to 9 CE.
 Mozi is referenced in the 6th-century CE Thousand Character Classic, which records that he was saddened when he saw the dyeing of pure white silk, which to him embodied his conception of austerity as simplicity and chastity.